ZACKHADD/Data_Codes_Steps/Overview Subjects/Power BI/DAX & PBI.md

 ## Relevent Remarks :
 - Power Query CASE sensitive vs Power BI case insensitive ==> clean, trim and use uppercase to put the columns to one format.
 - RELATED function is used in one direction : Many to 1 ==> get in the many side the column of the one side.
+## Auto-Exist behaviour:

 ## Row Context
+The row context is simply the current row, in a table, for which a calculation is made.
+This latter is filtered based on the values, in the current row, of all the othe columns of the table.
+ALL() function used with a table **Removes entiraly the row context.** While used with a single column in a row context tiggers the **auto-exist** behaviour that calculate the expression only for the existing combinations of values of the columns of the table.

 ## Filter Context
 ## Calculate evaluation